Digital Silver Halide Prints

 Special Offer From L-Type

-Introductory offer of 4 – A3 prints (420x297mm) (16.5 x 11.7 inches) for £12/€20/$25 – including P&P. For this price, you also get a sample pack of their papers.
+Anyone who has never used L-Type before is entitled to test them out with an introductory offer of 4 – A3 prints (420x297mm) (16.5 x 11.7 inches) for £12/€20/$25 – including P&P. For this price, you also get a sample pack of their papers.
 This is intended to make trying L-Type essentially risk-free.
 You can add as many other prints as you want and get their normal volume discounts (ie the first 4 will count to the volume discount).

 This offer is 15% off all the time on prints and reduced pricing on lay-flat books, for all Luminous-Landscape subscribers.
 Simple as that!